bccpadge/bccpadge/README.md

 <p>I have an older brother, named Matthew.
 He and I were born and adopted from Vietnam.
 I have hemiparesis cerebral palsy on my right side.  </p>

 <h3 align="left">How I got started in Web Development?</h3>
 <p>I was unpleased doing an accounting certificate at Brightpoint Community College.
-I decided to swtich to an Computer Programing, CSC and that is how I found my interest in web development.
-I would watch YouTube tutorials on web development.
+I decided to swtich to an Computer Programing, CSC and that is how I found my interest in web development and graduated in May 2023.
+I would watch YouTube tutorials on web development and still do.
 When I started doing frontend development, I wanted to be frontend developer.
 But time as passed, I changed my mind.
 I enjoy coding as a hobby. </p>

 <h2 align="left">Currently doing:</h2>
 <p>I am building projects on Frontend Mentor. </p>